hslaa/hslaa/README.md

 ### Hi there 👋

+Full-stack dev from Oslo, Norway.
+Building [pilsjakt.no](https://www.pilsjakt.no) for fun and 0 profits.

 <!--
 **hslaa/hslaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.